 Who is affected by 22q11.2 deletion syndrome?

-this number should be higher; some people with the chromosome defect have less severe
+number should be higher.
+Some people with the chromosome problem may not know they

 What causes 22q11.2 deletion syndrome?

-Most people with 22q11.2 deletion syndrome are missing about 30 to 40 genes.
+Most people with 22q11.2 deletion syndrome are missing about 50 genes.
 The exact function

 of many of these genes remains a mystery.
-But one gene, TBX1, probably accounts
+But missing the gene TBX1 probably causes

-for the syndrome's most common physical symptoms.
+the syndrome's most common physical symptoms.
 These include heart problems and cleft

 palate.
-Another nearby gene, called COMT, may also help explain the increased
+Another nearby gene, COMT, may also help explain the higher risk for behavior

-remaining 10 percent of cases are inherited from either the mother or the father.
+children.
+The remaining 10% of cases are inherited from either the mother or the father.

 When the condition is inherited, other family members could also be affected.
 Because

-a person who has this chromosome deletion has a 50 percent chance of passing the deletion
+a person who has this chromosome deletion has a 1 in 2 chance of passing the problem